-Seriously, What's the Difference Between Finishing Powder and Setting Powder?
+The Difference Between Finishing Powder and Setting Powder

-The makeup gods have blessed us with so many face powders, but it's hard to know what they all really do for your skin.
+There are so many face powders out there, but it's hard to know what each really does for your skin.
 Case in point: finishing powders vs. setting powders.
 What's the difference?
-To help clear it up, I reached out to makeup artist and beauty blogger Ivy Boyd.
-I had to know: is this a case of sneaky marketers selling me the same jar of tricks with a different name, or does each really have a purpose?
+Is it just marketing, or do they really serve different purposes when it comes to doing makeup?
+To help clear it up, we reached out to makeup artist and beauty blogger Ivy Boyd.

-The verdict is: they're different!
-According to Boyd, it's a simple matter of function vs. form.
-"A setting powder does exactly that," she says, "It sets your makeup."
-She describes finishing powder, on the other hand, as more like a filter.
+The verdict: they're different.
+According to Boyd, it's simple a matter of function vs. form.
+"A setting powder does exactly that — it sets your makeup," she says.
+She describes finishing powder, on the other hand, as more of a filter.
 "It is often translucent and is used to blur pores, soften texture, and even give an overall glow to the skin."
-Basically, finishing powder is for looks whereas setting powders help you get more hours out of your concealer, foundation, and other face makeup.
+Basically, finishing powder is for looks, whereas setting powder helps you get more hours out of your concealer, foundation, and other face makeup.

 Ready to start shopping?
-Here are some of the most popular finishing and setting powders on the market now.
+Here are some of the best finishing and setting powders on the market now.